Estate Planning for Unmarried Partners: Protecting the Life You’ve Built Together

 The Legal Reality for Unmarried Couples

-Without proper planning, the person you share your life with may have no legal authority to make decisions for you, and may not inherit anything from you at all.
+Without proper planning, your partner may not be able to make decisions for you, may not have access to your assets, and may not inherit anything at all.

 What Happens If You Do Nothing